 Outstanding Parent Stock Options Held by Company Employees.
 Pending the Distribution, Parent Stock Options held by Company Employees will remain outstanding as Parent Stock Options.
 As of June 12, 1998, there were approximately 7.3 million shares of Parent Common Stock reserved by Parent for possible issuance pursuant to outstanding, unexercised Parent Stock Options at a weighted average exercise price of \$19.71 per share (approximately 2.4 million of which were exercisable as of June 12, 1998), held by Company Employees.
-If the Ratio were determined using the closing price of the Parent Common Stock on June 12, 1998 on the NYSE (\$24.875 per share) and a price of \$25.50 per share of Class A Common Stock (the mid-point of the estimated range set forth on the cover page of this Prospectus), the foregoing number of shares subject to Parent Stock Options would be replaced by Substitute Options to purchase approximately 7.1 million shares of Class A Common Stock at a weighted average exercise price of \$20.21 per share.
+If the Ratio were determined using the closing price of the Parent Common Stock on June 30, 1998 on the NYSE (\$25.0625 per share) and a price of \$24.00 per share of Class A Common Stock (the initial public offering price), the foregoing number of shares subject to Parent Stock Options would be replaced by Substitute Options to purchase approximately 7.6 million shares of Class A Common Stock at a weighted average exercise price of \$18.87 per share.